sirkotal/bounce/README.md

 ### Game State Visualization

-We utilize the `display_game/1` predicate to display the current state of the game by printing the board's contents.
+We utilize the `display_game/1` predicate to display the current state of the game by printing the board's contents, while the board's initial structure itself is the responsability of the `initial_state/2` predicate.

-(to be continued...)
+There is also a `show_menu/0` predicate that is responsible for the main menu's visualization and an `option/1` predicate that is in charge of displaying the game's submenus.

 ### Move Validation and Execution